Monitor conditions and follow advice of local authorities. If ordered to evacuate, do so immediately and follow FEMA recommendations.

 2. Close all doors and windows

 Closing doors and windows can prevent embers from entering the house or structure and igniting combustible materials, burning it down from the inside out.

 This will prevent outside smoke from entering the home and causing preventable damage.

 If time allows, consider these additional steps.

-Remove leaves, pine needles, and other debris from your roof and gutters
+4. Remove debris from your roof and gutters

 - Clear dead plants, weeds, grass or any other combustible materials on and under your deck, and within 5 feet of your home.